Descanonge/neba/docs/source/datasets.rst

 This package has a submodule :mod:`~data_assistant.data` to ease the creation and management of multiple dataset with different file format, structure, etc. that can all depend on various parameters.
 Each new dataset is specified by creating a new subclass of :class:`~.DataManagerBase`.
-It possess different *modules* that each cover some functionality:
+It contains interchangeable *modules* that each cover some functionalities.

-* :class:`params_manager<.ParamsManagerAbstract>` manages the parameters of the dataset.
-The :class:`default<.ParamsManager>` uses a simple dictionary.
-* :class:`source<.SourceAbstract>` finds and manages the data sources: files, data stores, remote resources, etc.
-* :class:`loader<.LoaderAbstract>` loads data from these sources into python, using a given library
-* :class:`writer<.WriterAbstract>` writes data to a source (to disk or other)

-The class of each module can be changed to fit the need of each dataset.
-More modules can also be added easily to cover more specific features.
-Only the parameters module is necessary, all others are optional and can be left to their abstract class.

 If each subclass of DataManager is associated to a specific dataset, each *instance* of that subclass corresponds to a set of parameters that can be used